nicholaswilde/recipes/docs/desserts/banoffee-pie.md

 ### Step 1

-Combine graham cracker crumbs, granulated sugar, and melted butter and press in the bottom of a springform pan or pie dish and press it up along the sides.
+Combine [graham cracker][1] crumbs, granulated sugar, and melted butter and press in the bottom of a springform pan or pie dish and press it up along the sides.
 Chill the crust until firm.

 ## :pencil: Instructions - Filling